CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component:
 - acts like a database in the application.
 - provides read/write funcionalities to the `Model`, encapsuling all the inner implementation details.
-- can save the task data in json format and read it back.
+- saves the task data in json format and reads it back.
 - holds the history of all data changes

 #### Undoable History